krolingo/smb_check/README.md

 # smb_check

-A script to check if a macOS SMB service is running and if clients are able to connect successfully.
+A script to verify if the macOS SMB service is running and ensure that clients can connect successfully.
+The script uses doas, which I installed via MacPorts.
+However, since I also compiled it manually, MacPorts is optional if you prefer not to install it.

 ## Features